How to Plan the Perfect Honeymoon in Tahiti

 Honeymoon in Tahiti Video

-Check out this two-part video series highlighting a honeymoon island hopping adventure to six islands in 30 days.
+Check out this two-part video highlighting my honeymoon island-hopping adventure to six islands in 30 days.

 Part 1: Arrival & the Atolls